Top-Q/difido-reports/binders/difido-pytest-plugin/pytest-difido/README.rst

 * Extract the content of the file
 * Run the '[root]/bin/start.bat' or '[root]/bin/start.sh' file according to your OS.
 * Set the host and port in the client configuration as shown in the next section
+* Add the 'difido.reporters.RemoteReporter' to the 'df_reporters' list in the configuration.
+More information about reporters can be found in the 'Reporters' section

 You can access the server from your browser (E.G http://localhost:8080/).
 For more information please refer to the `Difido server Wiki page`_